top of page

 Effect of pressure on burn scar

 If the scar is in its active growth stage, continuously wearing pressure garments for 23 hours is recommended to counteract hypertrophic growth.
 But as the scar becomes more and more mature, wear time can be progressively decreased until the use of pressure garments is eventually discontinued.
+You can read more about how to progressively discontinue the use of pressure garments.

 Factor 2: Status of the skin

 Another important factor to consider is the status of the skin.
 The surface of recently healed scars will be more unstable and fragile, wounds and blisters will tend to form more easily.
 Therefore, although the scar may have entered its active growth phase and require continuous pressure therapy to control hypertrophic growth, its surface might not be stable enough to sustain friction from the fabric of pressure garments over the skin.
 If that is the case, other pressure therapy tools like elastic bandages or self-adherent elastic bandages (like Coban) can be used as a temporary pressure therapy measure, until the surface of the scar is less fragile and the patient can start wearing garments.
 Elastic bandages or self-adherent elastic bandages can provide pressure without producing shearing force over fragile scar surface.
+You can read more about why it’s important to consider wounds when deciding whether pressure garments are an appropriate pressure therapy intervention.

 Factor 3: Age of the patient